-The National Labor Relations Act (also known as the Wagner Act) of 1935 ushered in a new era of union membership and workers’ rights.
-But its potential was limited by the passage of the Taft-Hartley Act a little more than a decade later.
+The National Labor Relations Act (NLRA, also known as the Wagner Act) of 1935 ushered in a new era of union membership and workers’ rights, but its potential was limited by the passage of the Taft-Hartley Act a little more than a decade later.

 Among other things, the NLRA gave workers the formal right to form unions and collectively bargain with their employers.
 It led to union membership reaching its peak in the years immediately following World War II.